 The paintings could date from Regent Arran’s time, and possibly before or at the time of the Reformation.

-If the paintings had political reference in 1560 then they would be aligned with Friar Mark’s History.
+If the paintings had political reference in 1560 then they may have been aligned with Friar Mark’s History.

 Slaughter at Kinneil Muir